 Translating needs a lot of time and concentration, especially for videos that have many captions and many people speaking at the same time (this is unavoidable unfortunately, as we have 13 talkative boys ??).
 Timing and typesetting also consumes so much energy and time as we have to match the translations line-by-line.
 QC requires accuracy and also time to make sure that everything are translated correctly, to leave no room for misunderstanding in future use.
 Encoding also requires more, more time, as in average, an 1-hour video needs around 4~6 hours to encode (assuming the video is HD).

 Q: Why does it take so long for you to release a video?

-As we have explained, subbing takes a lot of time and everyone in the team have their own real life to consider.
-Please note that we are basically voluntaring our time to sub, and we don’t get paid for this
+As we have explained, subbing takes a lot of time and everyone in the team has their own real life to consider.
+Please note that we are basically volunteering our time to sub, and we don’t get paid for this.